An Algorithm for the Separation-Preserving Transition of Clusterings: A Linear Transition between Radial Clusterings

-{\bf Adaptation to an iterative scheme over $\mathcal{T}^\pm$.} As before, due to the lack of an explicit description of $\mathcal{P}^{\pm}$, the necessary algebra is performed over the corresponding $\mathcal{T}^{\pm}$.
+By performing our computations over $\mathcal{T}^\pm$ (for which there exists an explicit representation), this can be done by adapting classical tools of sensitivity analysis and ranging.
+Generally, vertices of $\mathcal{T}^{\pm}$ can be highly degenerate.
+As a service to the reader, we recall how ranging works for degenerate vertices in Appendix \ref{app:ranging}.
+In particular, it is possible to provide an explicit range for $\lambda$ for which a current optimal vertex, not only basis, remains optimal.

+Let us adapt this to an iterative scheme over $\mathcal{T}^\pm$.
 We represent the feasible set~(\ref{transport}) in standard form through the addition of some slack variables for constraints (\ref{transport:lowerbound}) and (\ref{transport:upperbound}).
 All feasible clusterings correspond to vertices of $\mathcal{T}^{\pm}$, and $C^s_\text{rad}$ is optimal w.r.t.~$c(s)$.
+The desired transition $(1-\lambda)c(s) + \lambda c(t)$ for increasing $\lambda$ can equivalently be written in the form $c(s) + \lambda \Delta c$ for $\Delta c = c(t) - c(s)$.
+Then LP (\ref{dualradialLP}) in Appendix \ref{app:ranging} can be applied to compute the {\em breakpoint} $\lambda > 0$ beyond which the current vertex is not optimal anymore.
+An update of the underlying clustering happens and we take a step along an edge of $\mathcal{T}^{\pm}$ to a new, adjacent vertex.